noircir/blog/content/blog/5-initiation-a-la-fonction-travail.md

 ---
-title: Initiation into AI job
+title: Course "Initiation into AI profession"
-date: "2015-05-25"
+date: "2019-05-25"
 description:
 tags:
 - job
 ---
-Well...
-This is a bit weird.

 This is the description of the course (translated from French):

 Lecture 1: Brief history of AI.
 Showing SimBrain functionality.